SmartData-Polito/cannypot/README.md

 The Learner has been tested in Debian-like Linux (e.g., Ubuntu 20.04 or Debian 11).
 All the installation steps are performed by the script:

 ```
-$ ./learner/install_learner.sh
+$ ./learner/install_learner.sh PATH
 ```

 Some notices:

+* The system will be deployed at `PATH`

 * The Learner should be run as a virtual machine, as it is the front-end exposed to attackers.

 * The Learner consists of extensions made over the `cowrie` honeypot [[https://github.com/cowrie/cowrie]].
 Our additions to Cowrie code base are in the ``learner`` directory.
 They are copied over the Cowrie base by the installation script.
 Scripts to provide the exact changes can be found in the ``patch'' folder.

-* See the Cowrie installation instructions for further details on how Cowrie is setup.
+* See the Cowrie installation instructions for further details on how Cowrie is configured.

 * To start CannyPot, run

 ```
 cowrie-learner/bin/cowrie start